ridmakaveendra7/cloud-comp-bonus-lab/README.md

 This guide provides step-by-step instructions to create a Azure Kubernetes Service (AKS) cluster for the Hand2Hand application deployment.

- Hand2Hand is a E-Commerce application that has been developed by us for a Project in Global Distributed Software Development modulle.
+ Hand2Hand is a E-Commerce application that has been developed for a Project in Global Distributed Software Development modulle.

  Application is developed using Python Django framework and and React Vite and MySql DB.